cussed

 覚え方のコツ Memory Tip

-Start from cuss, an informal word connected with swearing.
-A cussed person, animal, or problem feels so stubborn and difficult that it makes people want to swear.
-This gives the word a stronger, more annoyed feeling than just stubborn.
-It often describes someone or something that will not change or move.
+Start from "cuss," an informal American word connected with swearing.
+A cussed person or problem feels so difficult that it makes people want to swear.
+That gives the word a stronger, more annoyed feeling than just "stubborn."

 例文